User Guide

 Methods

-With APCOAT, co-occurrence is measured by multiplying batches of SDM rasters by pesticide use footprints and summarizing the resulting rasters by zones of interest for ease of interpretation.
+With APCOAT, co-occurrence for terrestrial species is measured by multiplying batches of SDM rasters by pesticide use footprints and summarizing the resulting rasters by zones of interest for ease of interpretation.
 When calculating co-occurrence APCOAT will also produce a report detailing the inputs variables, methods, and outputs involved in each step of the analysis.

 To create probabilistic co-occurrence assesments: